 Located on Cleveland’s bustling East 4th Street, the Butcher and the Brewer offers unique beers and incredible food.
-Many dishes are served small plate style, which allows you to pair their house-smoked corn dogs, bacon-wrapped dates, or smoked whole wings (they are a butcher shop, after all) with amazing beers like their Strap Hop Kaboom IPA or any of their hand-crafted cocktails.
+Many dishes are served small plate style, which allows you to pair their house-smoked corn dogs, dry-aged beef sliders, or smoked whole wings (they are a butcher shop, after all) with amazing beers like their Stop Hop Kaboom IPA or any of their hand-crafted cocktails.

 This is the perfect place to go before a night out at the theatre at Playhouse Square, or before catching a baseball game at Progressive Field.